ankitalodha05/-Deploy-a-Python-Flask-App-to-AWS-EKS-using-CI-CD/README.md

 Note: The install_dev_tools.sh script ensures Jenkins has all necessary tools to perform provisioning, image building, EKS management, and deployment.
 You can reuse this script for consistent setup in other environments.

+---

+### Additionally,

-Additionally, an **IAM role with AdministratorAccess** was created and attached to the Jenkins EC2 instance.
+An **IAM role with AdministratorAccess** was created and attached to the Jenkins EC2 instance.
 This allows Jenkins to execute AWS CLI and Terraform commands without additional access configuration.

 ---